 One-handed operation is important if you’re sitting on a crowded bus or holding something in your other hand. but there have been few occasions where I’ve not been able to do whatever I set out to do.

 Bigger screens, more pixels mean more demands on batteries, but the extra size also leaves space for greater power capacity.

 This is where the two iPhone models differ the most.

 Both iPhone 6 models use the new A8 processor chip.
 It is more powerful than the A7 found in last year’s iPhone 5S, you may or may not notice a difference.
 I can’t say that I do.

 What is noticeable is that the A8 processor does a better job of handling power.

-In practice this means I can get about a full working day from a full-charge on the iPhone 6.
+In practice this means I can get a full working day from a full charge on the iPhone 6.
 A long day extending from breakfast meetings to an early evening function is a stretch, but do-able so long as I don’t push the phone hard.